Pluriboom/16mm-battery-packs/README.md

 ## Problem
 Many 16mm cameras rely on battery packs that are no longer available or are prohibitively expensive.
 Often times these packs will just die over time and then become trash.
-To that end I decided to design a new pack which could utilize replaceable cells. **This pack does not charge batteries**
+To that end I decided to design a new pack which could utilize replaceable cells, and be built for an affordable price. **This pack does not charge batteries!**

 ## Solution
 In this repository you will find the STL files needed to 3d print your own 16mm camera battery packs.